A sidewalk delivery robot driving down a footpath

 • An interview study revealing conflicts at the boundary between ML and non-ML teams in production ML-enabled systems, including differences in how different organizations prioritize models or products: 🗎 Nahar, Nadia, Shurui Zhou, Grace Lewis, and Christian Kästner.
 “Collaboration Challenges in Building ML-Enabled Systems: Communication, Documentation, Engineering, and Process.”
 In Proceedings of the International Conference on Software Engineering (ICSE), 2022.

 • On ML pipelines: A short paper reporting how machine-learning practitioners struggle with switching from a model-centric view to considering and automating the entire ML pipeline: 🗎 O'Leary, Katie, and Makoto Uchida.
-"Common problems with Creating Machine Learning Pipelines from Existing Code."
-In Proc.
-Third Conference on Machine Learning and Systems (MLSys) 2020.
+“Common Problems with Creating Machine Learning Pipelines from Existing Code.”
+In Proceedings of the Third Conference on Machine Learning and Systems (MLSys) 2020.